Find out what money you are entitled to

 Check what benefits you're entitled to

-You can use this webpage to check what benefits you are entitled to.
+You can check what benefits you are entitled to.

 Our Local Support Team help disabled, vulnerable or older residents who are facing severe financial hardship.
 We can check that you and your household are getting all the welfare benefits you're entitled to and help you make a claim.
 They also run the: